 Deepening Resource

-In this short essay, Sheryl Chard shares how planning a friend’s wedding reminded her of the way a playful way of being opens the door to greater meaning, joy, and even the transcendent — play as what the theologian Martin Buber called an “exultation of the possible.”
+In this short essay, Sheryl Chard shares how planning a friend’s wedding reminded her of how a playful way of being opens the door to greater meaning, joy, and even the transcendent — play as what the theologian Martin Buber called an “exultation of the possible.”

 Stilt Walkers and Love Riddles: Embracing the Holiness of Play by Sheryl Chard